-The B Vitamins – The B group vitamins are probably the most important for maintaining and improving brain health.
-These vitamins are sometimes called the “anti-stress” or “happy” vitamins because they can increase the tolerance to stress while improving energy levels.
+The B-group vitamins are probably the most important for maintaining and improving brain health.
+These vitamins are sometimes called the “anti-stress” or “happy” vitamins because they can increase tolerance to stress while improving energy levels.

-Vitamins from the group B can slow down brain aging and help fight depression; in other words, they can help people live happier and longer.
-Although any vitamin from this group is important, when it comes to brain health, B1, B6, B9 and B12 are crucial.
+Vitamins from group B can slow down brain aging and help fight depression; in other words, they can help people live happier and longer.
+Although any vitamin from this group is important, when it comes to brain health, B1, B6, B9, and B12 are crucial.

 - B1 or Thiamine plays a role in nerve impulse conduction, and severe deficiency can lead to chronic memory disorders, such as Korsakoff’s syndrome.

-- Vitamin B6 or Pyridoxine helps making the neurotransmitters serotonin and dopamine, which are extremely important alertness and mood chemicals.
-Foods rich in B6 are tuna, turnip greens, mustard greens, garlic, kale, peppers and cranberries.
+- Vitamin B6 or Pyridoxine helps make the neurotransmitters serotonin and dopamine, which are critical alertness and mood chemicals.
+Foods rich in B6 are tuna, turnip greens, mustard greens, garlic, kale, peppers, and cranberries.

-- The deficiency in B12 vitamin, also called Cobalamin, eventually leads to low moods, nerve damage, decline in mental acuity and loss of memory.
-Since B12 is found almost exclusively in meats (poultry, pork, beef, veal, lamb and fish), vegans and vegetarians might be deficient.
+- The deficiency in the B12 vitamin, also called Cobalamin, eventually leads to low moods, nerve damage, a decline in mental health, and loss of memory.
+Since B12 is found almost exclusively in meats (poultry, pork, beef, veal, lamb, and fish), vegans and vegetarians might be deficient.

-Vitamin C – Everybody knows that green veggies and citrus fruits are rich in vitamin C or ascorbic acid, but you might not be aware of its role in maintaining and improving brain function.
-This compound is important in the synthesis of dopamine, and it is also significant in fighting oxidative stress.
-Vitamin C can’t be stored in human body, thus it is highly recommended to eat foods rich in ascorbic acid on a daily basis.
+Everybody knows that green veggies and citrus fruits are rich in vitamin C or ascorbic acid, but you might not be aware of their role in maintaining and improving brain function.
+This compound is essential in the synthesis of dopamine, and it is also significant in fighting oxidative stress.
+Vitamin C can’t be stored in the human body.
+Thus, it is highly recommended to eat foods rich in ascorbic acid on a daily basis.

-Zinc – The deficiency of this mineral is associated with various psychological and neurological issues, even though the exact role of zinc in the maintenance of brain health is still unknown.
-What we know for sure is that patients suffering from Parkinson’s and Alzheimer’s disease have alterations in homeostasis of this mineral.
-Foods with high zinc content are shrimp, beef and pumpkin seeds.
+The deficiency of this mineral is associated with various psychological and neurological issues, even though the exact role of zinc in the maintenance of brain health is still unknown.
+What we know for sure is that patients suffering from Parkinson’s and Alzheimer’s disease have alterations in the homeostasis of this mineral.
+Foods with high zinc content are shrimp, beef, and pumpkin seeds.

-So, these are the most important vitamins and minerals your brain needs to remain healthy and able to function to its fullest potential.
+So, these are the most essential vitamins and minerals your brain needs to remain healthy and able to function to its fullest potential.
 The best way to ensure you get enough of these nutrients is by having a balanced diet rich in various vegetables, fruits, whole grains, fish, eggs, etc. Also, you can add other drugs like Phenylpiracetam is one of the most effective racetams that helps to improve brain functioning.

 If you are into supplements, there are many multivitamins that are specifically formulated to enhance brain function, and some come with additional amino acids and herbs for brain and memory enhancement.
-Herbs like bacopa monnieri, ashwagandha and ginkgo have been clinically studied and shown to help improve the functioning of the brain and protect neurons from oxidative damage.
+Herbs like bacopa Monnier, ashwagandha, and ginkgo have been clinically studied and shown to help improve the functioning of the brain and protect neurons from oxidative damage.